tevBoyz/yaya-api/README.md

 # Server runs on http://localhost:3000

-# Use the frontend repo to clone and start the dashboard to view results
+# At this point you can use the frontend repo to clone and start the dashboard to view results
 # Dashboard repo: https://github.com/tevBoyz/yaya-frontend

 # Alternatively, use Postman to test responses using the endpoints below